zhiminglim/airy-waypoints/README.md

 ```

 ### Response Samples
-The actual responses are shown in the images below, but you may also head over to the hosted web app by clicking on the following links to have a look as well (more on how this is hosted later on).  🙂
+The actual responses are shown in the images below, but you may also have a look at the raw JSON data yourself by clicking on the following links which will direct you to the hosted web service (more on how this is hosted later on).  🙂

 <br />